 If you buy your iPhone through Apple, you may be able to save money by trading in your current phone.
-Apple's trade-in rebates range from up to $140 off for iPhone SE 2020 purchases to a potential $370 rebate on iPhone 12 Pro orders.
+Apple's trade-in rebates range from up to $120 off for iPhone SE 2020 purchases to a potential $340 rebate on iPhone 12 Pro orders.
 We also track special offers from carriers and retailers to find the best iPhone deals.

 When Apple releases new iPhones, it cuts the price on the models it keeps around.
 The iPhone XR now costs less than $500, for example while the iPhone 11 has dropped to $699.
 Apple is no longer selling the iPhone 11 Pro or Pro Max, but retailers and carriers might be.
 Just confirm that the price is lower than what you'd pay for the iPhone 12 Pro models.

 All of the iPhones mentioned here run the latest version of iOS, Apple's mobile operating system.
 And they can upgrade to iOS 14, the new version that ships on the iPhone 12.
-(In fact, iPhones dating back to the iPhone 6s and original iPhone SE will be able to run iOS 14, including the new iOS 14.5 update.)
+(In fact, iPhones dating back to the iPhone 6s and original iPhone SE are able to run iOS 14, including the new iOS 14.5 update.)

 How we test iPhones